 I’ll admit I used to be a big fan of being able to sleep in my own bed at the end of a long day’s hike, and I shied away from doing any sort of overnight hiking, As I got stuck into checking off the Hundred Famous Mountains of Japan however, I found that some hikes were too long to be done in a day, and so I reluctantly decided to give it a go… and actually, now I find that I enjoy it!

-Some of the mountains I have actually done as (very long) day hikes, but realistically speaking are best done as overnight hikes, so I have still also included them below.
+Some of the mountains below I have actually done as (very long) day hikes, but realistically speaking are best done as overnight hikes, so I have still also included them in this page.

 2-day hikes near Tokyo